rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.pendingrequests"></a>
 ## *pendingrequests [<sup>property</sup>](#head.Properties)*

-Provides access to the provides information on pending requests.
+Provides access to the pending requests.

 > This property is **read-only**.